Skip to content

 Check Types

-• file_exists: Check if a file or directory exists
+• presence: Check if a file, directory, or binary exists

-• command_succeeds: Check if a command exits with code 0
+• execution: Check if a command exits with code 0

 • all: All sub-checks must pass